IanAtDazed/ray-streamer/README.md

 - It's likely that your application won't be making the next call to the 3rd party API until all the latest transformations / analysis is complete.
 This can easily result in the server timing out your connection.
 That's bad!
 Especially for something like a trading app.

 ## This Solution
-This solution employs multiprocessing with [Ray](https://www.ray.io/) (which I find easier to work with than the Python [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) library, and it is apparently [faster](https://towardsdatascience.com/10x-faster-parallel-python-without-python-multiprocessing-e5017c93cce1).)
+This solution employs multiprocessing with [RAY](https://www.ray.io/) (which I find easier to work with than the Python [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) library, and it is apparently [faster](https://towardsdatascience.com/10x-faster-parallel-python-without-python-multiprocessing-e5017c93cce1).)

-However, I struggled to find an existing [Ray](https://www.ray.io/) solution for streaming that truly fitted my needs.
+However, I struggled to find an existing [RAY](https://www.ray.io/) solution for streaming that truly fitted my needs.
 The closest I could find was: [Serve a Chatbot with Request and Response Streaming](https://docs.ray.io/en/latest/serve/tutorials/streaming.html), but a chatbot seems very different to data that might require significant processing before an application can move onto the next API call.

 So...
 This is my *solution*.
 (Let me know if you do or don't agree to the *solution* part! :smiley:)

 ## High-Level Overview
 This is basically how things look when it is running:
 ![High Level Activity Diagram](images/high_level_activity.png)
-- Streaming takes place, on its own process, and puts the raw results onto a Ray *processing* [Queue](https://docs.ray.io/en/latest/ray-core/api/doc/ray.util.queue.Queue.html).
+- Streaming takes place, on its own process, and puts the raw results onto a RAY *processing* [Queue](https://docs.ray.io/en/latest/ray-core/api/doc/ray.util.queue.Queue.html).
   - The streamer is not waiting for current transformations, analysis, etc. to complete before it can make the next API call.
   - The 3rd party API is not having to wait for an extended period for the next API call, so it *hopefully* won't time out the connection.
 (Nothing is ever certain with a 3rd party!)
   - It should basically carry on grabbing data, regardless of whatever else your application is doing.